aprilyw/site/_posts/2019-11-14-3d-printed-thumb-extension.md

 A 3D printed extension for your thumb.
 Designed as part of an assignment for Intro to HCI.

-The following video demonstrates a shake test and demonstration of usability with a Fitt's Law tester.
+The following video demonstrates a shake test and usability with a Fitt's Law tester.

 {% include youtubePlayer.html id="x8ssOr4N9Ic" %}